-Our story begins with Jim Kuchler, field operations supervisor with Nicor Gas and Chair of MEA’s Gas Distribution Committee.
-Jim was at MEA’s Spring Operations Roundtable in Milwaukee when he suggested that MEA start a group.
+Our story begins with Jim Kuchler, field operations supervisor with Nicor Gas and Chair of the MEA Gas Distribution Committee.
+Jim was attending the MEA Spring Operations Roundtable in Milwaukee when he suggested that MEA start a group.
 He said that he “promotes and hires a lot of women in this industry and they need a resource to talk to each other.”
 We have Jim to thank for our wonderful name, “Energetic Women”.

 May 2007 – The Search for Viability